-The post detailed another stylist at her salon’s “snafu” that entailed a client’s bangs “melting off” (yikes).
-While the stylist was a total professional and did a thorough consultation before a treatment on her client’s hair, including an overview of the client’s at-home products, she neglected to ask where the products were purchased.
+The post detailed another stylist’s “snafu” at her salon that entailed a client’s bangs “melting off” (yikes).
+While the stylist was a professional and did a thorough consultation before a treatment on her client’s hair, including an overview of the client’s at-home products, she neglected to ask where the products were purchased.
 After a little sleuthing, it was discovered they were purchased on Amazon and–when compared to the real deal product purchased by the stylist at an authorized beauty seller–a complete counterfeit.

 This phenomenon, called product diversion, has caused headaches across the beauty industry for years.
 And it’s not just hair products!